-CLOSED CAMPUS: All gates which provide access to classrooms and other rooms, except the main office, remain locked at all times.
-All visitors to the campus must come through the office to sign in and obtain a visitor's badge (RAPTOR) which they must wear for the duration of the time they are on campus.
+CLOSED CAMPUS: The entire campus is now closed with fencing.
+All outer doors which provide access to classrooms and other rooms, except the main office, remain locked.
+All visitors to the campus must come through the office to sign into the Raptor system and obtain a visitor's badge which they must wear for the duration of the time they are on campus.
+Classroom volunteers are scheduled by the teachers.
+Parents are required to sign in/sign-out and return their badge at the office before leaving.

 LEAVING EARLY: Students must stay on campus from the time of arrival in the morning, during lunch, and after school while waiting for the bus or to be picked up.
 Students may leave campus during school hours if parents or guardians or persons designated by parents or guardians come to pick them up from school.
+Students may be signed out for special events on campus attended by parent/guardian and signed back in after the event concludes.
 A written request from a parent or guardian must be submitted if someone other than the parent or someone on the emergency card is going to pick up a child.
+The school will verify the signature on the letter to the signature on the emergency information card.
+These requests must first be verified by picture ID of the parent or guardian.
 Persons picking up students during the school day must sign the student out in the front office.
 They must be at least 18 years of age and provide a valid ID.
 Under no circumstances should a student leave campus without permission.

-COMING LATE: If a student is late to class without an approved reason, it is a tardy.
-If a student arrives tardy, he/she must report to the office, then quickly go to class.
+COMING LATE: If a student is late in the morning, he/she must report to the office for a late slip, and then quickly go to class.
 BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence And Truancy.